 The next screen displays the Connection screen (RF Connection for Cable, Figure 21).
-Select the TV and A/V receiver inputs that the device is connected to.
-Connecting only audio to the A/V receiver is recommended.
+Select the HDTV receiver/controller and A/V receiver inputs that the device is connected to.
+Only audio can be connected to the A/V receiver.
 The A/V receiver may need configuring for digital audio.